Rat431/ColdHook/README.md

     - ### Arguments
         - `OutputInfo`

-            A pointer of a variable pointer that will receive the **Hook_Info** structure to retrieve hook informations.
+            A pointer to a variable pointer that will receive the **Hook_Info** structure to retrieve hook informations.

         - `WrapFunction`